iscanegemen/Data-Science-with-Foursquare-API/README.md

 ### Contributers:

-Ozan Yurtsever
-Emin Kartcı
-Yamac Yazar
+Ozan Yurtsever  Emin Kartcı  Yamac Yazar  Egemen İşcan  Muhammed Ali Kumaşoğlu
-Egemen Iscan

 In this project we have tried to demonstrate our **data analysis and map creation skills** with Python.
 In order to achieve this task, we obtained coffee shop data from the **Foursquare Places API**.
 Then we created various hypotethical scenarios to create some business problems and solve them.